UnaryPlus/forces-at-play/README.md

 * A: generator

 Press the key multiple times to change the cell's direction.
-For example, press Q three times to make a downward-pointing pusher.
+For example, press Q three times to make a leftward-pointing pusher.

 You can delete a cell by pressing E, and clear the entire grid by pressing backspace.